hnthedev/TermTab/README.md

 # TermTab
- Chromium Extension for customizing new tab page.
+ Chromium Extension for customizing MY OWN new tab page.

 Another random things that `HN the Dev` made for fun.
 I really hope you enjoy this... none master piece... .Ye ty <3